 This is known as a local search result because the website for Roma 2 Pizzeria is optimized for Sacramento-based Google searches.
 On the other hand, The Flying Goat's website is optimized for Spokane-based Google searches.

 The same is true for your home services business.
 When people search Google for plumbers or HVAC techs in your area, does your website show up?
 If not, you need to invest in local SEO.
-Your website will receive a steady stream of potential customers when you do.

 Why Is Local SEO Important?